kubestellar/kubestellar/docs/content/v0.20/architecture.md

+**NOTE**: It was decided by the community to rename `Placement` -> `BindingPolicy`.
+This document uses the new terminology `BindingPolicy` for the resource that was called previously `Placement`, so on every place `BindingPolicy` is mentioned in this doc, we mean `Placement` as it was used up until today.

 # KubeStellar Architecture

-KubeStellar provides multi-cluster deployment of Kubernetes objects, controlled by a simple `BindingPolicy`, where Kubernetes objects are expressed in their native format with no wrapping or bundling.
+KubeStellar provides multi-cluster deployment of Kubernetes objects, controlled by simple `BindingPolicy` objects, where Kubernetes objects are expressed in their native format with no wrapping or bundling.
 The high-level architecture for KubeStellar is illustrated in Figure 1.

 <figure>
   <img src="./images/high-level-architecture.png"  alt="High Level Architecture">